chen4393c/Jupiter/README.md

 2. Install and configure Apache Tomcat server with your IDE (Eclipse Java EE or Intellij IDEA Ultimate version)

-3. Import the project with your IDE

-For Eclipse:

-  a.
-Copy your existing projects Jupiter under you new workspace directory
+4. Copy your existing projects Jupiter under you new workspace/project directory

-  b.
-In Eclipse, click File -> Open Projects from File System

-  c.
-Click "show other specialized import wizards", and select "Existing Projects into Workspace" under General folder

-  d.
-Select Jupiter folder as root directory and click finish
+5. <b>In Eclipse</b>, click File -> Open Projects from File System.
+Click "show other specialized import wizards", and select "Existing Projects into Workspace" under General folder.
+Select Jupiter folder as root directory and click finish. <b>In Intellij</b>, select "Import Project" and select the Jupiter folder.

-For Intellij IDEA:

-  a.
-Select "Import Project" and select the Jupiter folder

-4. Launch the server.
+6. Launch the server.

-5. Test the website with the following URL:
+7. Test the website with the following URL:

 For Eclipse:
 ```